Academic IELTS Writing task 1 Sample 170 - Why students are learning a foreign language

 The pie charts illustrate the survey results conducted in Britain to reveal the opinion of foreign languages teachers about their students’ motivation on attending their classes.
 The first chart shows the common factors that attract pupils to learn languages while the second chart displays the recent changes of those factors perceived by the teachers.

 It can be clearly seen that there are seven categories which the teachers consider as the main reasons.
-They are foreign partner, travel, business/work, buying properties overseas, general interest, social contacts and personal development.
+They are - having a foreign partner, travel, business/work, buying properties overseas, general interest, social contacts and personal development.

 To start with, based on teachers’ perceptions, business overseas trip and travelling were two domineering reasons for pupils to learn other languages.
 However, most of them agreed that there were different changes for both.
 More and more teachers thought that business purposes were the major reasons besides the others, but the percentage of those choosing travel as the main purpose fell dramatically from 33% to 3 % of total percentage.